AuburnSounds/gamut/README.md

     * Decoders are now allowed to return any type if you do not specify `LOAD_PREMUL` or `LOAD_NO_PREMUL`.
       Update your loading code.
     * Introduce `image.premultiply()` and `image.unpremultiply()`.
     * QOIX supports encoding premultiplied.
 Saves space and decoding times for transparent overlays.
+Only save space for 8-bit though.
 - **v2.6** Added JPEG XL input.
 8-bit, no alpha, `cjxl --effort 4` or lower, raw streams not ISO BMFF.
 - **v2.5** Added BMP input.
 - **v2.4** Added BMP output.